gferreira/xTools4/docs/_reference/variable/measurements.md

 : Select and load the default font source for comparison.

 p-treshold
-: ...
+: Treshold value for validating the scale of the font measurement in relation to its parent value.

 d-treshold
-: ...
+: Treshold value for validating the scale of the font measurement in relation to the default font.

 <div class="card bg-light my-3 rounded-0">
 <div class="card-header">note</div>
 <div class="card-body" markdown='1'>
-For more information about each column of the table see [Measurements format > Font-level measurements] and [Measurement scales].
+For more information about each column of the table see [Measurements format > Font-level measurements] and [Measurement scales and tresholds].
 {: .card-text }
 </div>
 </div>